mrlacey/enamel/README.md

 Introducing `AUTOGRID`

-`AUTOGRID` (in all caps-like all ENAMEL keywords) is like a regular Grid but it will automatically assign Row and Column values to it's direct child elements based on the defined row and column definitions.
+`AUTOGRID` (**in all caps-like all ENAMEL keywords**) is like a regular Grid but it will automatically assign Row and Column values to it's direct child elements based on the defined row and column definitions.

+So, this:

 ```ascii
 AUTOGRID RowDefs="*,*" ColDefs="*,*"